Taylor Strickland - Jan 31 2015 01:25 AM

-Now is a good time to open our map of Universal’s lockers (this will open in a new window).
+Now is a good time to open our map of Universal’s lockers.
 IMPORTANT: Be sure to switch the map to Satellite View for ease of use!

 There are two different sets of lockers at Universal: lockers that charge a flat daily rate, which are located at the front of each park, and lockers that may or may not require a payment attached to certain rides.
 Since you will encounter the daily rental lockers first as you approach either park, let’s start our discussion here.

 Daily rate lockers

 At the front of each Universal theme park – both inside and outside of the turnstiles – there are lockers that can be rented for the entire day.
 You pay a flat rate for these lockers, and you may open and close them as much as you want during your day at the parks.